juucustodio/xamarin-docs.pt-br/docs/cross-platform/macios/binding/objective-c-libraries.md

 ---
-title: "Associação de bibliotecas Objective-C" ms.topic: article ms.prod: xamarin ms.assetid: 8A832A76-A770-1A7C-24BA-B3E6F57617A0
+title: Associação de bibliotecas Objective-C ms.topic: article ms.prod: xamarin ms.assetid: 8A832A76-A770-1A7C-24BA-B3E6F57617A0